nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/ELN2ARC/ElectronicLabNotebooks.md

 Looking back at the kitchen analogy: If you're baking a chocolate cake, then going to the grocery store to buy the required ingredients could vaguely be defined as part of the process "chocolate cake baking".
 However, at the latest once you want to reuse some of the ingredients to cook another dish (process "crumbing a fish filet"), it would become hard to reference the process' (sub)part ("buying groceries").
 Certainly, brewing coffee and setting the table should be defined as separate processes.

-As vague rules of thumb, one can recognize a process by either of the following criteria
+As vague rules of thumb, in a laboratory context one can recognize a process by either of the following criteria

 - you can safely store away the input or output sample, material under suitable conditions (e.g. dry/wet, room temperature / freezer)
 - someone else or you yourself could be interested in the output sample, material or data of your process for another purpose (frozen leaf powder for different extractions and assays)